Cost of Living in California

 Climate and Quality of Life in California

-The climate in California features average high temperatures of 75°F and average lows of 50°F, creating warm conditions for much of the year.
+The climate in California features average high temperatures of 75 degrees Fahrenheit and average lows of 50 degrees, creating warm conditions for much of the year.
 Residents enjoy approximately 284 sunny days per year and can expect around 36 rainy days annually.
-The abundant sunshine in California supports an active outdoor lifestyle and can contribute to lower seasonal depression rates and reduced heating costs during milder months.
-The relatively dry climate means lower risk of water damage and mold issues in homes, though residents may face higher water bills due to irrigation needs and should be aware of wildfire risks in drier periods.
+The abundant sunshine supports an active outdoor lifestyle, contributes to lower seasonal depression rates, and can reduce heating costs during milder months.
+The relatively dry climate means lower risk of water damage but potentially higher water bills for irrigation, and residents should be aware of wildfire risk during the driest periods.
+Climate also directly affects costs: the temperate climate helps moderate energy costs, with neither extreme heating nor oppressive cooling demands.
+Turning to quality of life, California ranks 25th overall among all 50 states — around the middle of the pack.
+The education system ranks 21th nationally (around the middle of the pack).
+The education system provides a solid foundation, though outcomes vary by district.
+Healthcare quality ranks 11th (in the upper half nationally).
+Excellent healthcare infrastructure provides access to top-tier hospitals, specialists, and preventive care.
+The crime index of 46.3 is moderate and in line with national averages.

 Is California Right for You?